bjurd/gmod-discord-relay/README.md

 > If you don't stash before pulling, it's likely git will overwrite your config and other changes you've made
 > with the default, blank config.
 Make sure to stash if you want to keep your changes and to pop the stash
 > after pull completes.

+> [!NOTE]
+> It's very likely a server restart will be needed after fetching updates,
+> because the Discord library internals won't autorefresh.